haihala/whoops-all-grapplers/docs/2. Areas/spec/characters/Mizuki.md

 #### Upwards slice
 - Input: `[123]4[89]` + `f` or `s`
 - Visual: Falke SFV reversal
-- Functions: Anti-air, combo ender, hard read, punish
+- Functions: Anti-air, combo ender, hard read, whiff punish
+	- `f` version is faster, but less damaging, leaning into anti-air / whiff punish
+		- Can maybe block punish some things
+	- `s` version is slower, leaning more into combo ender / hard read tool
-- Air and ground versions, the ground version is stronger
+- Air and ground versions
+	- Air version exists to lessen the frustration on upwards motions
+	- Ground version will recover faster, giving you oki or [[#Sharpen]]
 - Death on block and whiff
+	- Decent range, not trivial to whiff punish
+- Pretty nice chip damage

 #### Back step
+Conveniently, shortened to bs (bullshit)

 - Input: `214` + `f` or `s`
 - Visual: Dandy step, but she has a coat that follows the motion
-- Versions
-	- f version
-		- Really fast
-		- Doesn't go that far back, maybe 1m
-		- Main function: Bait whiffs
+- Function: Bait whiffs, extend combos
-	- s version
+- Step back, hang back a bit, lunge forward
+	- She can perform a follow up at any point during that
-		- Slower
+- Follow-ups
-		- Goes further back, maybe 2m
-		- More damage on damaging follow-ups
-		- Main function: Extend combos
-- Steps back, can do follow-ups
 	- You can activate follow ups whenever in the animation
 	- This means you can use the follow-ups on frame 1 and even gain forward momentum
 	- All of the follow ups exit the stance where you can do them
 	- **Some of the follow-up ideas should be made into items**
 	- Options
 		- X = release the button you started the move with
-		- `[147]X` - Stop in place
+		- `[147]X` - Cancel
 			- Can be used like a mist finer cancel
-			- Has some lag so you can call it out
 			- Done automatically after a second in stance
+			- Will persist your momentum somewhat
+				- If you do nothing, she'll slide forward after the move
 		- `[56]X` - Vertical sword slice
 			- Fast and has great reach
 		- `[23]X` - Downwards sword slice